Investing in your 50’s

-It is the time between the initial accumulation of assets, and de-accumulation (or, said another way, retirement).
+The time between the initial accumulation of assets, and de-accumulation (or, said another way, retirement), can be full of pitfalls.

-Investing during your middlescence comes after you have put away some of your nest egg, but start again with a new set of goals.
-The goal posts often move during middlescence.
+Investing during your 50’s comes after you have put away some of your nest egg, but often start again with a new set of goals.
+The goal posts often move on you during mid-accumulation!

-Middlescence is the time between, say, 45 and “retirement.”
+Midlife is the time between, say, 45 and “retirement.”
 It is not, per say, a crisis.
+You have some assets built and want to focus more on keeping what you have (so that you don’t have to start over).

-The classic Midlife Crisis may arrive during your middlescence, but a crisis is (hopefully) limited in scope, whereas the middle part of your life is broad.
+The classic Midlife Crisis may arrive during your midlife, but a crisis is (hopefully) limited in scope, whereas the middle part of your life is broad.

 You will face new challenges during the middle part of your investing career, not just acute emotional issues that may or may not lead to rash purchases, infidelity, or other perfidious acts.

-So, what are some of the mistakes you can make while investing in Middlescence?
+So, what are some of the mistakes to avoid while investing in your 50’s?

 Now, especially during a prolonged bull market, you might be tempted to leverage your investments, to not pay off debt, or to invest via options or other highly risky strategies.
 As an investor becomes more seasoned, there is a tendency to move toward complexity before returning back to tried-and-true (evidence based) basics that work.